Nachrichten |

 **Apple Inc** | Key Points

-Now, it’s worth noting Stock Advisor’s total average return is 991% — a market-crushing outperformance compared to 195% for the S&P 500.
-Don’t miss out on the latest top 10 list, available when you join Stock Advisor.
+Now, it’s worth noting Stock Advisor’s total average return is 968% — a market-crushing outperformance compared to 197% for the S&P 500.
+Don't miss the latest top 10 list, available with Stock Advisor, and join an investing community built by individual investors for individual investors.

 See the 10 stocks »

-John Ballard has positions in Nvidia.
-The Motley Fool has positions in and recommends Alphabet and Nvidia.
+John Ballard has positions in Amazon.
+The Motley Fool has positions in and recommends Alphabet and Amazon.
 The Motley Fool has a disclosure policy.

 |